 This combined coupling approach can be performed in a cost-effective manner for multiple design evaluations.
 The overall sound power level or sound pressure level (OASPL) based on a few selected microphone locations, can be quantified for acoustics performance comparison.

 These are just a few of the applications of computational methods for fluid dynamics in the HVAC system design.
 If you would like to read about other applications or learn how to perform a CFD analysis to analyze and make changes to your HVAC system design, this page includes plenty of simulation templates, and there are a few recorded webinars.
-Remember that you can create a SimScale account and start with a 14-day free trial to test all the capabilities of the platform for your HVAC system simulation.
+Remember that you can create a free SimScale community account.

 Download this case study for free to learn how the SimScale CFD platform was used to investigate a ducting system and optimize its performance.